Language Prompt for Autonomous Driving: Method

 \subsection{Overall Architecture}

 Formally, let $\bm{F}_t$ denote the extracted visual features at timestamp $t$, and $\bm{S}$ denote the encoded linguistic features.
-To enrich the information of visual features, we first incorporate the visual features with the linguistic features in a multiplication way and form enhanced visual feature maps.
-To capture different views and stereo information, we follow PETR~\cite{liu2022petr} to add position embedding, defined as $\bm{F}_t'$.
-Then a set of 3D queries $\bm{Q}_t$ interact with the position-aware visual features $\bm{F}_t'$ via a stack of Transformer decoder layers, outputting updated queries $\bm{Q}_t^D$ and bounding boxes $\bm{B}_t^D$:
+To enrich the information on visual features, we first incorporate the visual features with the linguistic features in a multiplication way and form enhanced visual feature maps.
+Specifically, we flatten two kinds of features and use cross-modal attention to encourage the feature fusion between $\bm{F}_t$ and $\bm{S}$, generating prompt-aware visual features $ \bm{F}_t'$: